manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 Because after all, the AI models at the heart of tools like Cursor are Large-Language Models — they work on text, and text with meaning and intention is crucial for a great coding experience.

-> **AI Commenting and Structure:** Providing clear structure via keyframing can also help guide the AI's organization and sometimes mitigate its tendency towards overly verbose or obvious comments – a point also raised in the HackerNews discussion.
-However, manual review and cleanup of comments often remain necessary to ensure they add real value rather than noise.

 # Putting It All Together: A Real-World Example

 To demonstrate how these principles work together in practice, let me share a recent project where I applied all three key techniques: well-structured requirements, tool-based guard rails, and file-based keyframing.

-## The Challenge

 The task was similar to our earlier brown-field example: implementing a UI Dashboard to display subscription contract information from our platform.
-Here's what made this project interesting:

-- **Existing Backend**: We had a working backend implementation storing all the contract data
-- **Separate Frontend**: The UI needed to live in a different application
-- **Distributed Architecture**: The solution required an HTTP API integration between applications
-- **Shared Components**: Parts of the implementation belonged in a shared library

-## The Initial Prompt

 Below is the actual prompt I used to kickstart this project.
-As you read through it, notice how it incorporates our three key principles of **well-strcutured requirements**, **tool-based guard rails**, and **file-based keyframing**:
+As you read through it, notice how it incorporates the three key principles of **well-strcutured requirements**, **tool-based guard rails**, and **file-based keyframing**:

 > I need you to implement a read-only web-based user interface that will present some existing db-persisted data in form of a table-like overview.